cscart/sdk/README.md

   addon:symlink [options] [--] <name> <addon-directory> <cart-directory>

 Arguments:
   name                       Add-on ID (name) addon-directory            Path to directory with add-on files cart-directory             Path to CS-Cart installation directory

 Options:
   -r, --relative             Created symlinks will have a relative path to the target file.
 By default the created symlinks have an absolute path to target.
+      --templates-to-design  Whether to take the add-on templates from "var/themes_repository" path at the add-on directory and put them at "design/themes" path in the CS-Cart installation directory .
+When this option is not specified, the templates are being taken from "var/themes_repository" and also put into "var/themes_repository" directory.
-  -h, --help            Display this help message
-  -q, --quiet           Do not output any message
-  -V, --version         Display this application version
+  -h, --help                 Display this help message -q, --quiet                Do not output any message -V, --version              Display this application version
       --ansi                 Force ANSI output
       --no-ansi              Disable ANSI output
   -n, --no-interaction       Do not ask any interactive question -v|vv|vvv, --verbose       Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

 Help:
  Creates symlinks for add-on files at the CS-Cart installation directory, allowing you to develop and store add-on files in a separate Git repository.